J0hnnieWa1ker/.github/profile/README.md

 ## Summary
   - I want to work at Docker
 - Inspiration from [scratch](https://hub.docker.com/_/scratch) this resume
-  - endevers to "Write clear, accurate, well-structured, and consistent technical content from scratch."
+  - endeavors to "Write clear, accurate, well-structured, and consistent technical content from scratch."
 - Championing Workshops-as-Containers and `hello-world` style newsletters
 - This role appears to be the place to spend more of my time on improving demos:
   - [a1](https://hub.docker.com/r/j0hnniewa1ker/a1)